Groundhog Day (film): Aftermath

 Murray felt that Groundhog Day had given him an opportunity to showcase a different side of himself.
 He admitted that he was bothered by his perception that his previous films focused on jokes without offering a deeper subtext.
 Even so, he said that he had found solace in meeting the people entertained by his work.
 Ramis believed that Murray's dramatic turns in films like Lost in Translation (2003) revealed more about Murray than anything else.
 Speaking in 2009, Ramis said that he thought Murray had grown tired of being the manic, energetic person carrying a film, and wanted to explore his potential.
 Ramis reached out to Murray to cast him in his 2005 black comedy The Ice Harvest.
 Murray's brother Brian declined on his behalf.
 When Ramis enquired further, Brian said that Murray never discussed Ramis.
 Except for a few brief exchanges at public events, the pair did not speak for nearly two decades.
 They reunited only in the final few months of Ramis's life in 2014.
 Rubin said that Murray and his brother now speak fondly of Ramis.

 Rubin was in high demand as a screenwriter but retained his desire to tell original stories and refused to tell a traditional Hollywood narrative arc, as he found defying the expected premise and structure the most interesting part.
-This was not acceptable to studios looking for him to simply put his spin on a conventional story.
+He said that studios wanted him to simply put his spin on a conventional story.
 Eventually, the offers stopped coming.
 He continued to write scripts, but none progressed.
 In a 2017 interview, Rubin admitted some regret that Groundhog Day remained his biggest success.